chef/chef-oss-practices/contributors/guide/community-expectations.md

 ## Expectations of reviewers: Review latency

 Reviewers are expected to respond in a timely fashion to PRs that are assigned to them.
-All PRs should recieve a response (though not necessarily be merged) within the SLA specified for that project.
+All PRs should receive a response (though not necessarily be merged) within the Service Level Agreement (SLA) specified for that project.
 When a reviewer is assigned to an *active* PR, they are expected to respond as soon as possible.
 If reviewers fail to respond, those PRs may be assigned to other reviewers.

 A PR is considered active when all commits have a proper DCO signature and there are no merge conflicts.
 PRs are considered inactive when they do not have a proper DCO or have merge conflicts that require a rebase.
 PRs are also considered inactive when they have the WIP label or title prefix.